IBM 7950 Harvest: Architecture

 With the stream processing unit, Harvest was able to process 3 million characters a second.

-The TRACTOR tape system, part of the HARVEST system, was unique for its time.
-It included six tape drives, which handled 1.75 in tape in cartridges, along with a library mechanism that could fetch a cartridge from a library, mount it on a drive, and return it to the library.
+Developed in 1962, the TRACTOR tape system, part of the HARVEST system, was unique for its time and was the world's first automated tape library.
+It included six tape drives, which handled 1.75 in tape in dual-reel cartridges, along with a library mechanism that could fetch a cartridge from a library, mount it on a drive, and return it to the library.
 The transfer rates and library mechanism were balanced in performance such that the system could read two streams of data from tape, and write a third, for the entire capacity of the library, without any time wasted for tape handling.

 Programming

-Harvest's most important mode of operation was called "setup" mode, in which the processor was configured with several hundred bits of information and the processor then operated by streaming data from memory — possibly taking two streams from memory — and writing a separate stream back to memory.
+Harvest's most important mode of operation was called "setup" mode, in which the processor was configured with several hundred bits of information and the processor then operated by streaming data from memory—possibly taking two streams from memory—and writing a separate stream back to memory.
 The two streams could be combined, used to find data in tables, or counted to determine the frequency of various values.
 A value could be anything from one to sixteen contiguous bits, without regard to alignment, and the streams could be as simple as data laid out in memory, or data read repeatedly, under the control of multiple nested "do"-loop descriptors, which were interpreted by the hardware.

 Two programming languages, Alpha and Beta (not be confused with Simula-inspired BETA programming language) were designed for programming it, and IBM provided a compiler for the former around the time the machine was delivered.

+IBM and the NSA jointly developed Alpha (Advanced Language for Programming Harvest), led in part by computer scientist Frances Allen.
+Alpha allowed cryptanalysts to rigorously define streaming data operations, statistical analyses, and pattern-matching logic over streams of alphanumeric data.
+Designed to handle uncertain or incomplete encrypted intercepts, the language introduced specialized syntax including "scab" characters (represented by `?` to denote known but unidentifiable characters) and "pad" characters (blank spaces representing nulls or spacers).
+Alpha provided a hierarchical structure for organizing text—grouping character strings into "cords" and "ropes"—and allowed users to define custom alphabets for cryptographic processing, anticipating later features of domain-specific dataflow languages.